Bookmark and Share FiPy: A Finite Volume PDE Solver Using Python

 FiPy 3.0 introduces several syntax changes from FiPy 2.0.
 We appreciate that this is very inconvenient for our users, but we hope you’ll agree that the new syntax is easier to read and easier to use.
 We assure you that this is not something we do casually; it has been over two and a half years since our last incompatible change (when FiPy 2.0 superceded FiPy 1.0).

 All examples included with version 3.0 have been updated to use the new syntax, but any scripts you have written for FiPy 2.0 will need to be updated.
-A complete listing of the changes needed to take the FiPy examples scripts from version 2.0 to version 3.0 can be found at
+A complete listing of the changes needed to take the FiPy examples scripts from version 2.0 to version 3.0 can be found with

 but we summarize the necessary changes here.
 If these tips are not sufficient to make your scripts compatible with FiPy 3.0, please don’t hesitate to ask for help on the mailing list.